pulumi/pulumi/docs/metadata.md

 Another example leverages the primitive `mu/volume` type to require a Service which can be mounted as a volume:

     type: mu/volume

+The simple form of expressing parameters is `name: type`:

+    parameters:
+        first: string
+        second: number

+The long-form, should other properties be used, is to use an array:

+    parameters:
+        - name: first
+          type: string
+          ...
+        - name: second
+          type: number
+          ...

 Finally, note that anywhere inside of this Mufile, we may access the arguments supplied at Stack instantiation time using the Go template syntax mentioned earlier.
 For example, `{{.args.tag.name}}`.